allogn/wma/Readme.md

 - libigraph*
 - gurobi python solver + gurobi itself

+For osmtoontw remove comment in CMakeLists to link libraries.

 Data formats:

 - Results of optimization scripts are saved in json format to a file (one file per experiment)